John Agrue: Imprisonment, escape, and recapture

-In December 1975, Agrue was transported to the University of Illinois Hospital in Chicago, where he was to undergo surgery to donate his kidney to his sister, Kathleen.
-For this occasion, about 50 prison employees volunteered to supervise him on their days off, as there were fears that he might use the opportunity to escape.
-The operation was delayed until May 4, and after its success, he was ordered to remain there until he could fully recuperate.
+In December 1975, Agrue was transported to the University of Illinois Hospital in Chicago, where he was scheduled to undergo surgery to donate his kidney to his sister, Kathleen.
+About 50 prison employees volunteered to supervise him on their days off, as there were fears that he might use the opportunity to escape.
+The operation was delayed until May 4, and after the operation, he was ordered to remain there until he recovered.

 On May 11, Agrue was reported missing from the hospital by one of the security guards.
-Earlier that day, he had snuck out of a bathroom window and stolen a car, which he abandoned after reaching state lines.
-From there, he used two fake IDs, hitchhiked, and stole other cars during his travels through the various states, with his supposed destination being California.
+Earlier that day, he had escaped through a bathroom window and stolen a car, which he abandoned after crossing state lines.
+From there, he used two fake IDs, hitchhiked, and stole other cars during his travels through the various states, with his destination reported as California.
 About a week later, however, he was captured in Central City, Nebraska, after somebody reported that their car had been stolen.
 Agrue offered no resistance during the arrest, and was later extradited back to Illinois to serve the remainder of his sentence.

 Colorado murders and arrest

 In January 1982, Agrue was paroled and decided to move in with relatives in Colorado.
 He initially lived in Boulder before moving to Longmont.
-In late June 1982, he encountered 20-year-old Susan Becker somewhere in the vicinity of Boulder and proceeded to stab her 13 times in the chest, clavicle and neck.
-After killing her, he dumped the body in the Boulder Canyon, where it was found by fishermen on July 1.
-Whilst he was considered a suspect in her death, Agrue was not thoroughly investigated at the time and was eventually written off by investigators.
+In late June 1982, he encountered 20-year-old Susan Becker in the Boulder area.
+Authorities later identified Agrue as the primary suspect in her stabbing death, in which the victim sustained 13 stab wounds to the torso and neck.
+Her body was later found in the Boulder Canyon, where it was discovered by fishermen on July 1.
+While he was considered a suspect in her death, Agrue was not thoroughly investigated at the time and was eventually written off by investigators.

-A week after the discovery of Becker's body, Agrue stabbed to death his neighbor, 94-year-old retired librarian Orma B. Smith, at the latter's apartment in Longmont.
-He later discarded her body in the nearby Big Elk Creek Meadows, where it was found on the following day.
-Six days after that, Agrue attempted to abduct a woman at knifepoint on the campus of University of Colorado Boulder, but was apprehended on the spot and lodged in the local prison.
+A week after the discovery of Becker's body, Agrue stabbed to death his neighbor, 94-year-old retired librarian Orma B. Smith, at her apartment in Longmont.
+He later discarded her body in the nearby Big Elk Creek Meadows, where it was found the next day.
+Six days after that, Agrue attempted to abduct a woman at knifepoint on the campus of University of Colorado Boulder, but was apprehended on the spot and jailed.
 At the time, he was publicly identified as a suspect in the murder of Smith, but prosecutors could not bring charges due to a lack of concrete evidence linking him to the crime.